mendix/AdministrationModule/README.md

 The Administration module contains administration functionalities to manage local accounts and to see app statistics like runtime information, sessions and schedules events.

 ## Features and limitations
--Management of User Accounts
+- Management of User Accounts
--Read-only overview of
+- Read-only overview of
--all active sessions
+- all active sessions
--all schedules events
+- all schedules events
--all runtime instances
+- all runtime instances
--Runtime statistics
+- Runtime statistics

 ## Dependencies
--Atlas_Core package
+- Atlas_Core package

 ## Mendix SSO
 If you want to use this module in combination with Mendix SSO, use the following steps: